PhilippeMarcMeyer/simpleTable/README.md

 I want to build a simple Grid system with typed columns, paginated, sortable, with enterable cells

-02/27/2017 : Columns seems to be aligned thanls to mathematics !
+02/27/2017 : Columns seems to be aligned thanks to mathematics !

 02/26/2017 : French and english date support for sorting